vphpersson/twitter_osint/README.md

 Perform "OSINT-y" actions using the Twitter API.

 Built upon my [twitter_api](https://github.com/vphpersson/twitter_api) library.
-The actions defined in its CLI component is used as a fallback, and can thus also be used via this program.
+The actions defined in its CLI component are used as fallbacks, and can thus also be used via this program.

 ## Actions